rh-outreach-courses/tutors-ai-course/intermediate-course/docs/CreateDataset.md

 # Create Your Own Dataset

-Bearing in mind the qualities of a good dataset create your own dataset [here](https://machinelearningforkids.co.uk/).
+Bearing in mind the qualities of a good dataset, try [creating a dataset](https://machinelearningforkids.co.uk/).

+Prerequisite: Create an account/ Login to Machine Learning for Kids

+1. Select *Projects* from the menu and then click *Add a new project*.

-1. Name and define the type of dataset to create
+2. Name and define the type of dataset to create

 ![Type of Datasets](../images/dataset-options.png)

-2. Click on the train step and gather data.
+3. Click *Train* and gather data.

 ![Button for Train Step](../images/train-step.png)